JonathanGrossman/mongodb_basics/04_express.md

 4. MongoDB can be used with many different programming languages.
 When searching online to learn how to do something, be sure to include "Node" and "MongoDB" in your searches to help target answers.
 This is particularly helpful for getting the proper syntax.
 It can be helpful to review posts online that relate to MongoDB with languages other than NodeJS to help find the right approach.
 But beware that the syntax may vary some between that language and Node.

 5. Sometimes your application will encounter an error because of a mismatch between what your code expects from the database and what your database has in it.
-For instance, your code may be trying to find all documents that do not have a `last_name` field and then sort them by `first_name`.
-If, however, the collection has no documents inside, you get an error.
-Another example of a mismatch is when your code retrieves all documents from a collection, loops through them, and in each document looks for if the `last_name` equals `Hill`.
-If a document doesn't have the `last_name` field, you will get an error.
 When you get this kind of error, fix your code so that it can gracefully handle the situation without crashing.
 Also, clean up your database so that it matches what the code expects from it.

 6. Practice reading error messages.
 Don't skim them.
 Read them carefully and think about what they mean.
 When you have an error, use the relevant part of the error message to search online.